MLucasZ/TDA602-buffer-overruns/README.md

 print nops+shellcode,nop*2,nop_adress
 ```

+The goal of this code is to be fully run by the processor and so executed, the most important parts are the followings:
+- "\x31\xc0", sets real user id from effective user id.
+In another way it means that after the execution, you will be fully authenticated as root user, not only during the program execution (using the SUID bit on the program rights)
+- "\x89\xc3", which copies the value to ebx.
+- "\xb0\x47" ,sets real group id from effective user id.

 Let's run the program in GDB and see what happens:
 ![Steps of our buffer overflow](/assets/lab2/buffer-overflow.png)
 We succeeded in putting our malicious code in memory and successfully overwritten the return address so that the program will point to the NOP slope.